EricLee0224/PAD/README.md

 ---
 ## 4. OmniposeAD
+The OmniposeAD consists of an anomaly-free neural radiance field, coarse-to-fine pose estimation module, and anomaly detection and localization module.
+The input is an query image w/o pose.
+Initially, the image undergoes the coarse-to-fine pose estimation module to obtain the accurate camera view pose.
+Subsequently, the estimated pose is utilized in the neural radiance field for rendering the normal reference.
+Finally, the reference is compared to the input query image to extract the anomaly information.

-Once the paper is accepted, the code for the PAAD implementation will be open-sourced.
+*Once the paper is accepted, the code for the OmniposeAD implementation will be open-sourced.*

 <p align="center">
   <img src="assets/PAAD.png" width="85%" />
 </p>